Patterson-Sullivan measures and growth of relatively hyperbolic groups

-We get around this difficulty by defining horofunctions only at conical points.
+We get around this issue by defining horofunctions only at conical points and, at the same time, prove that PS-measures have no atoms.
 We summarize the results about PS-measures as follows.
-See Section 4 for detail and precise definitions. \begin{thm}[=Proposition \ref{PSMeasureG}] Let $\{\mu_v\}_{v\in G}$ be a PS-measure on $\pG$ constructed through the action of $G$ on $\Gx$.
+See Section \ref{Section4} for detail and precise definitions. \begin{thm}[=Proposition \ref{PSMeasureG}] Let $\{\mu_v\}_{v\in G}$ be a PS-measure on $\pG$ constructed through the action of $G$ on $\Gx$.
 Then $\{\mu_v\}_{v\in G}$ is a quasi-conformal density without atoms.
-Moreover, they are unique and ergodic. \end{thm} \begin{rem} Under the assumption that $G$ is divergent, we obtain the same conclusion for PS-measures on $\pG$ constructed through the cusp-uniform action of $G$ on $X$.
-See Proposition \ref{PSMeasureX}. \end{rem}
+Moreover, they are unique and ergodic. \end{thm} \begin{rem} In \cite{YANG8} we carried out a detailed study of PS-measures constructed using a cusp-uniform action on $X$.
+Most results in this paper have an analogue there. \end{rem}

 In the theory of PS-measures, a key tool is the Sullivan Shadow Lemma, which connects the geometry inside and the measure on boundary.
 In our setup of group completion $\Gx \cup \pG$, the Sullivan Shadow Lemma is proved.
 In fact, we prove a variant of the Shadow Lemma that holds for \textit{partial shadows}.
 Before stating our result, we have to go into some technical parts of this paper.